chaodyz/ngx-line-truncation/README.md

 I will be looking into this issue in the future, current `work around` for this issue is say you realize you get 1 line instead 3, you could declare with 5, it will be truncated to 3.

 ## Update
+12-02 add input watchChanges to provide truncation on dynamic text content

 10-27 add input disabled
       fix an issue when not truncating, hasTruncated is not emitting value

 ## Contact me